liferay/liferay-docs/userGuide/en/chapters/13-liferay-utility-applications.markdown

 9. Click *Actions* &rrar; *Download* next to the `sample-report.pdf` file.

-This report should list all of your portal's users, displaying the userId, screenName, emailAddress, createDate, and modfifiedDate of each user.
+This report should list all of your portal's users, displaying the userId, screenName, emailAddress, createDate, and modifiedDate of each user.

 ![Figure 13.25: This reports lists all portal users by userId, screenName, emailAddress, createDate, and modifiedDate.](../../images/sample-report-users.png)